Sambutan

 Sambutan (/id/) is a district of Samarinda, East Kalimantan, Indonesia.
-As of 2024, it was inhabited by 64,310 people (an increase from 62,429 people in 2023), and currently has the total area of 100.59 km^{2}.
+As of 2024, it was inhabited by 64,310 people (an increase from 62,429 people in 2023), and currently has the total area of 100.59 km2.
 It was separated from Samarinda Ilir on 14 December 2010.
 Its district seat is located at the village of Sambutan.

 Sambutan borders Kutai Kartanegara Regency (specifically the district of Anggana) to the east.

 History

 Etymology

 According to the local legends, it begins with a crocodile who lived in the Mahakam and liked to receive tree branches falling into the river.
 Also, the region was mostly inhabited by Banjar people, who are known for their culture of welcoming (menyambut — sambutan "greeting") guests in a friendly and sincere manner.
 Eventually, it gave its name to the river and also the eponymous village of Sambutan.

 The book Dari Swapraja ke Kabupaten Kutai, dated from 1979, however, claimed that its older form was Sambuyutan, as mentioned by a genealogy of the Sultanate of Kutai.
 Context:

 At the same time when the erau was held, they celebrated Putri Karang Melenu, daughter of Babu Jaruma at Hulu Dusun, because it was time to step her feet to the earth.
 Babu Jaruma invited the locals of (the following villages): (...)